Huawei lawyer tells U.S. jury spelling errors, video show rival stole trade secrets

 The trade secrets trial, which has become a flashpoint in allegations by the United States government that Huawei gear is a threat to U.S. security, began with the Huawei lawyer showing jurors that spelling errors in its internal documents were repeated in proposals a former manager used to start chip-maker CNEX Labs Inc three days after leaving Huawei.

-Huawei sued former employee Ronnie Huang and his startup, CNEX Labs Inc, and Huang countersued saying that Huawei’s allegations against him and CNEX are tactics in a strategy Huawei uses to steal technology from others.
-CNEX develops chips that speed up data storage on cloud computing networks.
+Huawei sued former manager Ronnie Huang and his CNEX seeking at least $85.7 million in damages and rights to its memory-control technology.

+Huang, who countersued Huawei and denies the company’s allegations, was scheduled to testify on Tuesday.

-In addition to showing identical spelling errors in Huawei and CNEX documents, Huawei lawyer Michael Wexler also played an excerpt from a video deposition in which another former employee admitted to copying 5,760 files from his work computer before leaving to join CNEX.
+In addition to showing jurors the documents’ common misspellings, Huawei lawyer Michael Wexler played excerpts of a video deposition in which another former employee admitted to copying 5,760 files from his work computer before leaving Huawei to join CNEX.

+“Think of the spelling mistakes as DNA,” Wexler said in his opening statement to an eight-person jury in U.S. District Court for the Eastern District of Texas.
+“Stealing technology is wrong.”

+But a CNEX attorney rejected the allegations and said the spelling errors were identical because the same person, Huang, wrote all the documents.
+Neither Huang nor CNEX asked for or were aware its recruit copied files, which were largely personal information, said CNEX attorney Deron Dacus.

 Huang started CNEX in 2013 and has raised more than $100 million from backers including arms of Dell Technologies and Microsoft.